 My child is leaving 8th grade this year and it has been a very trying 3 years at Chapman Middle.
 There are decent teachers and Dr. Waters trys but the school district has made Chapman a dumping site for many if not most of the troubled students.
 The neighborhood kids for the most part are bussed to other schools or the parents have simply moved to avoid thier kids attending here.
 Financially we could not move so my son has had to endure substandard class time due to the disruptive and undisciplined character of more than 75% of the students.
 The teachers have all but given up and the school year is not over yet.
 Several of the teachers have had thier hours split between Chapman and another school and ALL will say that Chapman is substandard compared to the other they teach at.
 All school have trouble but Chapman has more than most in the 6-8th grade slot.
 Do your research before selecting this school.
 If you have another option take it your child will thank you.

 Chapman Middle School is a public middle school in Huntsville.
-The principal of Chapman Middle School is Dr James E Waters, whose e-mail is firstname.lastname@example.org.
-323 students attend Chapman Middle School and identify as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
-92% of the 323 students here get reduced lunch prices.
-The ratio of students to teachers at Chapman Middle School is 10:1.
-Lee High School is one of the nearest middle schools.
+The principal of Chapman Middle School is Dr James E Waters, whose e-mail is email@example.com.
+279 students attend Chapman Middle School and identify mostly as Black, non-Hispanic; Multiracial; and Hispanic.
+88% of the 279 students here have subsidized lunches.
+The student to teacher ratio at Chapman Middle School is 10:1.
+Greengate School is one of the nearest middle schools.

 - Computer arts